I Don't Like You [When You're Like This]

 Copyright © Michael Kimbro 2018.
 All rights reserved.

-Keywords: Poems about the Walt Longmire TV series, Native American love poems, Odes about Lou Diamond Phillips, Cheyenne verses, Poetry inspired by television.
+Keywords: Poems about the Walt Longmire TV series, Native American love poems, Odes about actor Lou Diamond Phillips, Cheyenne verses, Poetry inspired by television.